 - Lower-carb diets may help to prevent heart disease by protecting the artery wall from excessive exposure to high glucose levels.

-Everyone is unique and there is no magic diet that will suit everyone.
-As we are constantly bombarded with misleading diet-related information, it can be confusing to know whether to adopt a low-fat diet, low-carb diet, or whether to ignore it all.
+Everyone is unique, and there is no magic diet that will suit everyone.
+As we are constantly bombarded with misleading diet-related information, it can be confusing to know whether to adopt a low-fat, low-carb or ignore it all.